Persian astronomy: Pre-Islamic history

 Ancient Persians celebrated the vernal equinox, summer solstice, autumnal equinox, and winter solstice through a variety of different festivals and traditions.

 Vernal equinox

 Nowruz is the day of the vernal equinox and the moment the Sun crosses the celestial equator has been calculated for years.
 Nowruz was an important day during the Achaemenid period and continued in importance through the Sasanian dynasty.

 Summer solstice

 Tirgan is an ancient Iranian festival celebrating the summer solstice.

 Autumnal equinox

 Mehregan is an ancient Zoroastrian and Persian festival celebrating the autumnal equinox since at least the 4th century BC.

 Winter solstice

 Yaldā Night is an ancient Iranian festival celebrating the winter solstice of the Northern Hemisphere.

 Star systems

-Some old Persian names in astronomy have barely survived; the names of the four Royal stars that were used by the Persians for almanacs are Aldeberan, Regulus, Antares and Fomalhaut, and are thought by scientists to equate to the modern-day star systems of Alcyone, Regulus, Albireo, and Bungula (Alpha Centauri) for almanacs.
+Some old Persian names in astronomy have barely survived; the names of the four Royal stars that were used by the Persians for almanacs are Aldebaran, Regulus, Antares and Fomalhaut, and are thought by scientists to equate to the modern-day star systems of Alcyone, Regulus, Albireo, and Bungula (Alpha Centauri) for almanacs.